open/close all folders

 - On The Original Series

 - One episode of How I Met Your Mother had Marshall and Lily discover a small animal living in their apartment that had the characteristics of both a cockroach and a mouse: they dub it a cockamouse.
 No such creature is ever heard of again after they threw it out the apartment window (don't worry; it can fly).

 - The cockamouse turns up in a later episode, in a room in a rundown hotel that Ted stays in for plot-related reasons.
 He cheerfully reports that it's had babies.

 - Many, many monsters of the week on The X-Files and The Outer Limits.

-- Averted in Stargate SG-1.
-It looks to be a straight example when we first meet the Unas (his name certainly gives the impression).
-We don't meet another until two seasons later at which point their nature as a species is explained (and Jack lampshades the confusing name.
+- Subverted in Stargate SG-1.
+It looks to be a straight example when the Unas is first shown (his name certainly gives the impression).
+Another doesn't come along until two seasons later, at which point their nature as a species is explained (and Jack lampshades the confusing name.

 - The Phoenix — the western one — was the only member of its species.
-"As singular as the phoenix" was a common comparision.
+"As singular as the phoenix" was a common comparison.

 - Similarly, there was originally only one Pegasus, born from the blood of Medusa.

 - The Minotaur.
 Most versions have a bull's head, with horns, hooves instead of feet, hands as hard as horn with a bull's strength in striking, and a taste for raw flesh.
 It was uncontrollable and had to be imprisoned in Crete's Labyrinth -which makes the pictures of him with the ring in his nose rather odd.*